Patrick Collinson: Life

 In 1969 Collinson emigrated to Australia to become chair of the history department of Sydney University.
 Although he appreciated a more open-minded approach favouring interdisciplinary studies, he opposed what he termed the "fungus" of postmodernism and so returned to England in 1976 as professor of history at the University of Kent.
+Two years earlier he had been elected a fellow of the Australian Academy of the Humanities.
+In 1979 he delivered the Ford Lectures at the University of Oxford, taking as his subject "The religion of Protestants: the church in English society, 1559–1625".
+In 1981 he delivered the Birkbeck Lecture in Ecclesiastical History at the University of Cambridge.
 He was President of the Ecclesiastical History Society (1985-86).
 He was chair of modern history at the University of Sheffield from 1984 to 1988 before he succeeded Sir Geoffrey Elton as Cambridge Regius Professor of History, where his attempt to reform the tripos failed due to opposition from within; his inaugural lecture was entitled "De Republica Anglorum: Or, History with the Politics Put Back."

 By the time of his retirement in 1996, Collinson was one of the doyens of English Reformation history.
 His short summation of the period, The Reformation, was published in 2003.
 Collinson's work laid the foundations, in many ways, for what historians of the English Reformation currently term the 'Calvinist Consensus' in the latter decades of the 16th century and during the reign of James I/VI.
 As such, the belief that Puritanism was anything but religiously radical in relation to English, and indeed British, culture stands as one of his great achievements as an historian.